-The next TCS+ talk will take place next Wednesday, September 27th at 1:00 PM Eastern Time (10:00 AM Pacific Time, 19:00 Central European Time, 17:00 UTC).
-Yuval Peres (Microsoft Research) will will speak about “Trace reconstruction for the deletion channel” (abstract below).
+The talk will take place this coming Wednesday, November 29th at 1:00 PM Eastern Time (10:00 AM Pacific Time, 19:00 Central European Time, 18:00 UTC).
+Jon Kelner will speak about “Almost-Linear-Time Algorithms for Markov Chains and New Spectral Primitives for Directed Graphs“.

 Please make sure you reserve a spot for your group to join us live by signing up on the online form.
 As usual, for more information about the TCS+ online seminar series and the upcoming talks, or to suggest a possible topic or speaker, please see the website.